jogug/AuToCa/README.md

 AuToCa
 ======

-Given an unknown programming language, attempt to automatically recognize which are the tokens of the language
+Given an unknown programming language, AuToCa attempts to automatically recognize which are the tokens of the language